 - Stephen Hawking – A Brief History of Time (1991);

 - Stephen Hawking’s big ideas… made simple;

 - A Briefer History of Time by Stephen Hawking: the verdict;

 I then thought it best to quickly search what kind of covers had already been done for this specific book.

 Apart from a couple of recent examples, these covers seemed quite boring, to be honest.
 Being a Non-Fiction book, I suppose it is less likely to be illustrated which, to me, makes it less appealing.
 The most common colours used here are black and blue, and the title is usually printed in big or bold letters.
 Images often depict Stephen Hawking himself or circular elements, such as planets or stars, or figures which refer to black holes.

-The most recent examples – the main featured cover and the one on the lower left corner – were actually very nice.
+I found the most recent examples (the main featured cover and the one on the lower left corner) very nice.
 Both depict a circular form which I believe is meant to represent a black hole.
 They are both simpler and more colourful than the traditional covers of this book, which I found more engaging.

 Most covers of “A Brief History of Time” are very bold, dull and dark.
 Given the fact that this is a book which deals with complex theories, I do not think the existing covers for it are very successful.
 They contribute to the identification of this book as “heavy”, which does not make it appealing to the public.

 This book was not written for academics, but rather for everyone, even those with no understanding of science theories.
-Thus, I think it is important to make it more appealing to young people, as it could make them interested in following a scientific career.
+Thus, I think it is important to make it more appealing to young people, as it could make them interested in following a career in Physics or Cosmology.